 Chicago's South Side, where PBI was located and did most of its work, had a complex past and uncertain future.
 It had long been a part of a segregated city-not by law, but along de facto lines of income, employment, race, and class (see Exhibit 7).
 The Pullman neighborhood, where Park National Bank ran its operations and where PBI's offices were located, encapsulated this conflicted history.
 The area was centered on a cluster of distinctive Victorian row-housing and industrial facilities built by George Pullman and his famous railroad company in the 1880s for its factories and employees.
 Comparatively comfortable housing, the enforcement of paternalistic social norms designed to create a livable family community, and the success of the Pullman Company itself all combined to give the area an early reputation as a model community-a good "company town."
-This reputation was rewritten by the Pullman Strike of 1894, when a downturn of market conditions pinched the company's finances and it passed this pinch on to its workers/tenants; this led to a long and bloody strike that was a watershed moment in the U.S. organized labor movement and a catalyst of Labor Day's establishment as a federal holiday that same year.1
+This reputation was rewritten by the Pullman Strike of 1894, when a downturn of market conditions pinched the company's finances and it passed this pinch on to its workers/tenants; this led to a long and bloody strike that was a watershed moment in the U.S. organized labor movement and a catalyst of Labor Day's establishment as a federal holiday that same year.

 Following this upheaval, the Pullman neighborhood was normalized in the early 20th century.
-Having been formally incorporated into the City of Chicago in 1889, many of its residents were given-and took-the chance to purchase their own homes.
+It was formally incorporated into the City of Chicago in 1889, and many of its residents were given-and took the chance to purchase their own homes.
 The area continued to play an active role in the American labor movement, especially with respect to African-American involvement in organized labor, through the founding of the Brotherhood of Sleeping Car Porters in the 1920s to advocate for Pullman employees.
-Throughout the first half of the 20th century, the area remained a racially
+Throughout the first half of the 20th century, the area remained a racially diverse working-class community whose prosperity was built on industrialized production led by Pullman and companies like it.